loyjoy/academy/experiences/branding/branding.md

 Click on the header in the chat animation to your left.
 You will find the Header settings.
 Here you are able to manage the settings about the chat header and the restart options.

-To create the design you want, choose a title and a tagline or insert a logo image, which you will see on the left side of the header, a header image, which you can see in the middle of the header, or loyalty icon.
+To create the design you want, choose a title and a tagline or insert a logo image, which you will see on the left side of the header, and choose the sizes down below.
+Furthermore, insert a header image, which you can see in the middle of the header, or loyalty icon.

 ![Header Settings](branding_header_settings.png "Header Settings")